oeru/wpms-mautic/docs/Notes.md

 Users/Network associations and Mautic Contacts/Segment associations,
 including automatic updates based on

+* set access to a Mautic site API via the Basic Authentication - ** a WP user with Administration rights enters a Mautic site URL, username, and password.
+** on saving it, WP tests the connection for a valid response from the Mautic site to verify access

+* create a separate page/tab for administration of Users/Contacts

 * provide basic statistics
 ** number of WP Users, number of Mautic Contacts, number matched ** number of WP Network Sites, number of Mautic Segments, number matched

-* set access to a Mautic site API via the Basic Authentication - ** a WP user with Administration rights enters a Mautic site URL, username, and password.
-** on saving it, WP tests the connection for a valid response from the Mautic site to verify access

 * get a list of current WP Users and Mautic Contacts, matched on email.